ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 }
 ```

-Config values can also be modified for a project using the `target_overrides` key in the `mbed_app.json` file, either for specific targets or as a wildcard.
+You can also modify config values for a project using the `target_overrides` key in the `mbed_app.json` file, either for specific targets or as a wildcard.
 For example:

 ```json
 "target_overrides": {